YOUR PORTABLE GENERATOR BUYING GUIDE

 FUEL TYPE.
 Depending on the model, the engine can run on gasoline, diesel, commercial propane, natural gas, and bio-diesel.
 Some models can use multiple sources.
 Your choice of fuel should be determined by how you are going to use the genset and how often.
 Gasoline-fueled devices are generally the least expensive.
 However, this is probably their only advantage.
 There are plenty articles around written by various "experts" suggesting to get a gas-powered portable generator as a part of a disaster preparedness.
 In reality, a gasoline model may be a good choice on construction sites and camping trips, but it is not intended for a long-term emergency.

-If you are looking for a reliable backup power device for a possible major blackout, the main factor to consider is how you are going to keep your emergency source fueled.
+If you are looking for a reliable backup power device for a possible major blackout, a critical thing to consider is how you are going to keep your emergency source fueled.
 The problem with gasoline is the challenge of storing.
 Its fumes are highly flammable, which makes storing of large amount of gas unsafe.
 For example, the NFPA fire code allows us to keep not more than 25 gallons of gas in residential buildings.
 A typical 5000W generator running at rated load will consume this amount in about 25-30 hours.
 So, you may run out of fuel in one day, while during a wide-spread power outage gas pumps may not work.
 Also note that gasoline has a typical shelf life of about six months, although some stabilizers are claimed to extend it for up to 2 years.

 portable generators